7 Fruit Juices That Are Healthier Than You Thought

 Cranberry juice: Keeps your digestive system healthy

-Cranberry juice may not prevent UTIs (as the old wive’s tale would have you believe) but there is evidence that the phytochemicals contained in cranberries can improve digestive health.
+Cranberry juice may or may not prevent UTIs (the evidence has been mixed) but there is evidence that the phytochemicals contained in cranberries can improve digestive health.
 A 2018 study published in the Journal of the Science of Food and Agriculture noted that inhibiting the production of H. pylori in the stomach may promote digestive health.
 Just make sure you’re drinking 100 percent cranberry juice and not “cranberry juice cocktail.”
-Juices with that on the label are guaranteed to be loaded with unnecessary sugar and calories.
+Juices with that on the label may be loaded with unnecessary sugar and calories.

 Tomatoes contain the antioxidant lycopene, which may reduce risk of prostate and other cancers.
 But vegetable juice contains many more healthy veggies than just tomatoes.
 That means it is rich in vitamins and minerals, and the fiber it contains will help keep you feeling full for longer.
 Choose a variety that contains 100 percent vegetable juice and that’s low in sodium.
+Check the label to ensure the type you buy contains fiber since not all do.
 Here are some other foods that may help prevent cancer.

 Prune juice: Helps with digestion

-Prune juice is packed with antioxidants, potassium, and fiber.
+Prune juice (also called plum juice) is packed with antioxidants, potassium, and fiber.
 Plus, it contains a healthy dose of a natural laxative, the sugar alcohol sorbitol, that can help regulate your digestive system.
 If prunes put you off, try one of these other natural remedies for constipation.

 Pomegranate juice: Packed with disease-fighting antioxidants